MichaelYe48/cse15l-lab-reports/lab-report-3-week-6.md

 ---

-This is the command `scp labreport3.txt cse:~/cse15l-lab-reports`
 ![Image](scpcse.png)

 I used the scp command to move a new file I created into the cse15l-lab-reports directory of the ieng6 server.
+This is the aforementioned command: `scp labreport3.txt cse:~/cse15l-lab-reports`.

 ## Setup Github Access from ieng6